Markets

 Overall, MAS’s consistent policy framework and Singapore’s robust macro fundamentals make the SGD one of the region’s preferred currencies in risk-off environments.
 This strengthens the long-term bias toward a firmer SGD across multiple USD to SGD forecast and USD SGD prediction scenarios, especially when global sentiment favors stability and high-quality safe-haven assets.

-The most important driver in any USD to SGD forecast is how MAS policy manages this S$NEER band.
+The most important driver in any USD to SGD forecast is how MAS policy manages the S$NEER band.
 At its 14 October 2025 meeting, MAS kept the entire band unchanged but highlighted that core inflation is projected at only about 0.5% in 2025, while headline CPI is expected to stay around 0.5–1.0%.

 In this environment, global risk sentiment tends to hover in a neutral zone: not pessimistic enough to trigger an aggressive flight into the USD, but not optimistic enough to fully fuel carry trades into higher-risk currencies.
 For USD/SGD, these dynamics imply that the SGD benefits moderately from flows into Asia while still sharing market attention with the USD whenever geopolitical headlines or tariff developments resurface.

 Finally, the inflation differential between Singapore and the U.S. is a fundamental driver of the pair’s long-term direction.
-The latest projections show MAS Core Inflation at only about 0.5% for 2025, while U.S. core PCE sits around 2.9% year-on-year and CPI (YoY) as of September 2025 is close to 3%.
+The latest projections show MAS Core Inflation at only about 0.5% for 2025, while U.S. core PCE sits around 2.9% year-on-year, and CPI (YoY) as of September 2025 is close to 3%.

 This wide gap allows MAS policy to continue maintaining — or even tolerate — a gradual appreciation of the SGD in real terms without fear of over-tightening.